Next time a journalist writes about coworking, let it be about you.

 - Your personal story vis-à-vis the changing world of work, if you have a unique spin on it

-- Anything that would be interesting to the wider coworking community
+- Anything that would be interesting to other people curious about the future of work

 When pitching us a story, watch out for this.
-The two most common types of stories about coworking are: “And then I joined a coworking space and all of a sudden everything was great,” and “Hey, look, this is our coworking space.”
+The two most common types of pitches we receive are: “And then I joined a coworking space and all of a sudden everything was great,” and “Hey, look, this is our coworking space.”
 That’s nice, but we need more information to make it a well-rounded story.
 Be sure to give us some solid details to help us craft something interesting.

 New Worker Magazine is created by your collaboration, so we’re particularly open to your ideas.
 Hit us up!